camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### User Task

-When a user task is migrated, all properties of the task instance (i.e., `org.camunda.bpm.engine.task.Task`) are preserved apart from the process definition id.
+When a user task is migrated, all properties of the task instance (i.e., `org.camunda.bpm.engine.task.Task`) are preserved apart from the process definition id and task definition key.
 The task is not reinitialized: Attributes like assignee or name do not change.

 ### Receive Task